Missed one of our special presentations? Not to worry, you can view them here!

 2024 Past Presentations

-A History of Fort Mansfield presented by the Westerly Historical Society VIEW PRESENTATION
+A History of Fort Mansfield presented by the Westerly Historical Society: VIEW PRESENTATION

 Captain Jack Spratt